Argentine Military Cemetery

-The Argentine Military Cemetery, Cementerio de Darwin (Darwin Cemetery), is a military cemetery on East Falkland that holds the remains of 236 Argentine combatants killed during the 1982 Falklands War (Guerra de las Malvinas).
+The Argentine Military Cemetery (Cementerio de Darwin, lit.
+Darwin Cemetery) holds the remains of 236 Argentine combatants killed during the 1982 Falklands War (Guerra de las Malvinas).
 It is located at Fish Creek to the east of the Darwin Settlement, the location of the Battle of Goose Green.
 There is a replica of the cemetery at Berazategui in Buenos Aires Province, Argentina.

 History

 When the war ended on June 14, 1982, most Argentine bodies were left in temporary graves close to where they fell.
 Britain offered to send them to Buenos Aires, but the ruling military junta said that they were already in their homeland.

 In December 1982, the British government commissioned a firm of civilian undertakers, under the command of British Army Colonel Geoffrey Cardozo, to consolidate all the temporary Argentine graves on the Islands to a single location.
 Assisted by the armed forces, they identified and documented each Argentine gravesite and brought the bodies to Port Darwin, as at the time this was the largest single Argentine gravesite, with the bodies of the 47 Argentine soldiers killed at the Battle of Goose Green and buried there soon after the battle.

 Many of the bodies collected were without dog-tags, so best efforts were made to identify each soldier from personal effects found on the body.
 Single items were not considered conclusive, but collections were.
 All were given a Christian burial with full military honours.
 Each grave is marked by a white wooden cross with the name of the soldier on it, if known, or Soldado Argentino Solo Conocido Por Dios ("Argentine Soldier Known Only By God") if not.

 The cemetery is protected by a walled enclosure with a cenotaph, including an image of Argentina's patron saint, the Virgen del Lujan.
 Surrounding the graves, the names of the 649 Argentine soldiers, sailors and airmen who lost their lives in the conflict are inscribed on glass plaques, with no indication of military rank or service, as requested by their families.

 On 9 November 2002, Prince Andrew, himself a Falklands War Veteran, visited the Argentine cemetery and laid a wreath.
 During the visit, the Prince said, "I lost friends and colleagues and I know what it must be like for the great many Argentines who have shared the same experience."

 Although the cemetery is referred to as the Cementerio de Darwin (Darwin Cemetery) in Argentina, the location is several miles from the Darwin settlement and known locally as Teal Creek after a house originally nearby.
 There are no Argentines interred in the Darwin cemetery which is located in the settlement.

 Since the UK-Argentine joint statement on 14 July 1999 Argentine families are responsible for the cemetery's upkeep and, in 2007, Sebastián Socodo, an Argentine married to a Falkland Islander, was employed to do the job of cemetery maintenance.